Choosing a Board Certified Surgeon

 Dr. Myers didn’t become board certified in plastic surgery because someone made him do it.
 He did it so he could provide a higher level of service to you, his patient.
 If you’re considering plastic surgery, call us today to schedule consultation and experience the board certified difference firsthand.

 Don’t trust your care to just anyone.
 Conroe plastic surgeon Dr. Wesley T. Myers is certified by the American Board of Plastic Surgery and stands behind his work.
-Call us today at 936.539.8115 for your free consultation.
+Call us today at 936.539.8115 for your consultation by appointment.